 For years, corporate end users would complain that their applications weren't running properly, and all network managers could do was confirm that the issue wasn't caused by a network failure.

-Now, tools are available that let network managers run analytics so they can gain full network visibility and then deploy an automated fix, often before a problem occurs in the first place.
+Now, tools are available that let network managers run analytics so they can gain full network visibility and then deploy an automated fix, often before a problem occurs in the place.

 "Let's face it, when users have a problem with an application, they will still call the service desk and complain that the network isn't working," says Colin Fletcher, a research director at Gartner who covers IT operations analytics (ITOA).

 Fletcher says that the industry has started to move from ITOA to what he calls algorithmic IT operations platforms (AIOps).

 "In ITOA, network managers were getting analytics about the network after the fact; it was all observational data," Fletcher explains.
 "Now, we can look at what's going on in the network in real time, diagnose the issue and then automate a fix."

 Gartner estimates that by 2019, 25% global enterprises will have strategically implemented an AIOps platform that supports two or more major IT operations functions, up from fewer than 5% today.

 ITOA and AIOps in action